Marcel D'Agneau

 Date: Mid-October-November, 1898

-Locations: Scotland; Loch Ness; Hotel; 221B,
+Locations: Scotland; Loch Ness; Hotel;

-Baker Street; Madame Tussaud's; Chester Square;
+221B, Baker Street; Madame Tussaud's; Chester

-Moxton's House; Watson's Club; St James's Park;
+Square; Moxton's House; Watson's Club; St James's

-Covent Garden; Houses of Parliament; The East End;
+Park; Covent Garden; Houses of Parliament; The

-Royston Court; The Embankment
+East End; Royston Court; The Embankment

-Story: Holmes summons Watson to Scotland for
+Story: Holmes summons Watson to Scotland

-at which the American newsman, Moxton, has announced
+gathering at which the American newsman, Moxton,

-Moxton is Moriarty, somehow having survived
+believes that Moxton is Moriarty, somehow having

-Reichenbach.
+survived Reichenbach.

 Returning